 When I was first divorced and looking for a book to help me through this tough time, the number of options was overwhelming.
 Truth be told getting up in the morning was overwhelming in the early days of my single mom life, but that did eventually get easier.

 Here are the top twelve books I recommend, when your breakup is fresh and you are starting your journey as a single mom.
-Click on any of the books below to go to Amazon and learn more.
+Click on any of the books below to go to learn more. about the book.

 The First Book to Read When You Separate